ibm-cloud-docs/containers/cs_vpn.md

 * Two worker nodes are tainted so that only tenant A pods are scheduled on the workers.
 * Two worker nodes are tainted so that only tenant B pods are scheduled on the workers.
 * Two worker nodes are not tainted because at least 2 worker nodes are required for the strongSwan VPN pods and the load balancer IP to run on.

+To limit VPN traffic to tainted nodes for each tenant:

 1. To limit the VPN traffic to only workers dedicated to tenant A in this example, you specify the following `toleration` in the `values.yaml` file for the tenant A strongSwan Helm chart:
     ```